A

 1658-1665

-Thomas Willis (GB) tells of typhus and influenza being present in
+Thomas Willis (GB) tells of typhus (camp fever) and influenza

 1658